 Ministry of Magic, Department of Mysteries Prophecy Room

 The instant those horrible flames struck young Harry a certain glowing prophecy orb began to dim.
-With each passing second the orb would lose some of its sheen and was beginning to appear dull and lifeless.
-And then...at the very last moment, when there was only the tiniest shimmer of light still present in the orb, that spoke of a Dark Lord and the one who could defeat him...Fate intervened.
+With each passing second the orb lost some of its sheen and was beginning to appear dull and lifeless.
+And then...at the very last moment, when there was only the tiniest shimmer of light still present in the orb that spoke of a Dark Lord and the one who could defeat him...Fate intervened.

 How dare this enchanted cup try and take the magic of Fate's chosen hero?